Valentine (film): Plot

-At a junior high school St. Valentine's Day dance in 1988 San Francisco, Jeremy Melton, an outcast student, asks four popular girls to dance.
+In 1988, Jeremy Melton, an outcast junior high school student in San Francisco, asks four popular girls to dance at a Valentine's Day dance.
 The first three girls, Shelley, Lily, and Paige, reject him cruelly, while the fourth girl, Kate, politely responds, "Maybe later".
 Their overweight, awkward friend Dorothy accepts Jeremy's invitation, and they proceed to kiss behind the bleachers.
-When the school bully Joe and his pals discover them, Dorothy falsely claims Jeremy attacked her.
-Joe and his pals severely beat him and his nose bleeds from distress.
-Jeremy is expelled and transferred to reform school and juvenile hall, due to Dorothy, Shelley, Lily, Paige, and Joe all testifying for unwanted sexual advances; he then ended up in a mental institution.
+A group of boys find and mock them, leading Dorothy to falsely claim Jeremy attacked her.
+Jeremy is beaten and humiliated by the bullies and his nose bleeds from distress.
+Due to Dorothy's false accusation and subsequent ones by the other girls, Jeremy is expelled and, eventually, institutionalized.

-Thirteen years later, Shelley, now a medical student, receives a threatening Valentine's card and is attacked by someone in a trench coat and Cupid mask.
-She has her throat slit by the killer.
-The killer's nose bleeds as she dies.

-At Shelley's funeral, Kate, Lily, Paige, and Dorothy are questioned.
+Thirteen years later, Shelley, now a medical student at UCLA, returns to her lab after an unsuccessful date with Jason Marquette.
+There, she receives a threatening Valentine's card and is killed by a stalker in a Cupid mask, whose nose bleeds after killing her.
+Back in San Francisco, Paige intends to get Kate away from her boyfriend, Adam, a journalist and recovering alcoholic.
+After attending an unsuccessful speed dating event, Paige and Kate learn of Shelley's death.
+At her funeral, Kate, Lily, Paige, and Dorothy are questioned.
 Paige, Lily, and Dorothy receive threatening Valentine's cards next, each signed "JM".
 Meanwhile, Dorothy's boyfriend, Campbell, loses his apartment and temporarily moves in with her at her father's mansion.

-The girls attend the exhibit of Lily's artist boyfriend Max and meet Ruthie, who accuses Campbell of being a con artist.
-The killer shoots Lily repeatedly with arrows until she falls into a dumpster and dies.
-The police disclose that Jeremy's parents were engulfed in a house fire, and Kate finds all information about Jeremy's old persona erased.
-Dorothy admits to Kate and Paige that she lied about Jeremy to avoid embarrassment.
-Meanwhile, Kate's neighbor Gary breaks into her apartment to steal her underwear.
-The killer brutally beats him to death with a hot iron.
+The women attend an exhibit by Lily's artist boyfriend Max's work, where they encounter Ruthie, who accuses Campbell of being a con artist.
+In a maze portion of the exhibit, the killer corners Lily and fatally shoots her with multiple arrows, causing her to fall into a dumpster.
+After finding Lily has disappeared, the women reveal to Det.
+Vaughan their earlier harassment and Jeremy and Jason are pinned as suspects.
+Afterwards, Dorothy confesses to Kate and Paige that she fabricated her story about Jeremy to save face.
+Due to Paige's flirting, Vaughan reveals that Jeremy's parents died in a house fire, and Kate discovers that all records of Jeremy have been erased.
+Meanwhile, Kate's sleazy neighbor Gary breaks into her apartment to wear her underwear, and the killer brutally bludgeons him to death with a hot iron.